15 Must-Have Winter Essentials, According To Fashion Insiders

 With the coldest temperatures still ahead of us, it's time to switch out fall's trendiest pieces with winter's must-haves.
-Novelty knits and eye-catching coats will keep you cozy and warm.
+Novelty knits and eye-catching coats will keep you cosy and warm.
 Meanwhile, lingerie-like dressing and cutesy motifs like bows will kick off Valentine's Day celebrations early.
-Elevated essentials will continue to dominate the fashion landscape, with styles from brands like The Row, Khaite, and Toteme leading the way.
-"Quiet luxury is here to stay as we see a shift away from Y2K dressing to a more pared-back, minimal aesthetic across all categories.
-Within this trend, muted and neutral color palettes reign supreme with a focus on expert craftsmanship and elevated silhouettes," says Heather Gramston, senior head of men's and women's buying at Browns.
-In addition to neutrals, colors like deep reds and rich browns will be ubiquitous.
-And, after several seasons of sky-high platforms, shoe trends are taking a turn for the practical.
-Ahead, these and more winter essentials to stock up on this cold-weather season, according to fashion insiders.
+Elevated essentials will continue to dominate the fashion landscape, with styles from brands like The Row, Khaite and Toteme leading the way.

 AdvertisementADVERTISEMENT